Kingxukai/linux/Documentation/networking/rds.rst

   connection will be dropped and re-established.

-  Dropping a connection while packets are queued will cause queued or partially-sent datagrams to be retransmitted when the connection is re-established.
+  Dropping a connection while packets are queued will cause queued or partially-sent datagrams to be retransmitted when the woke connection is re-established.